Why Feedback Skills Are Critical at Work (and How to Build Them)

 In the workplace, we often wander around in the dark in much the same way, wondering if we are heading in the right direction, unsure how our steps will impact others and even ourselves.
 But it’s important for this situation to change for the following reasons:

-2. Access to information is distributed, meaning the source of truth no longer lives with one person.
+2. Access to information is distributed.
+We no longer turn to a single source of data or truth.
 As Renninger said, organizations have to function more like organisms, pulling in data, sharing it, and applying it independently and in alignment.
-Without human-cued feedback, everyone sits and awaits instruction or pulls in hundreds of disorganized directions.
+Without human-cued feedback, everyone awaits instruction or pulls in hundreds of disorganized directions.

 4. We are working more collaboratively than ever before.
-A 2022 workplace survey by scientist and author Deb Mashek extrapolated that in a 40-hour, five-day workweek, people spend an average of 3.2 hours per workday collaborating with others!
+A 2022 workplace survey by scientist and author Deb Mashek revealed that in a 40-hour, five-day workweek, people spend an average of 3.2 hours per workday collaborating with others!
+Collaborative work requires clear communication and trust, hallmarks of feedback.

-5. We can't learn how to work well together just once.
-As team membership changes faster and teams grow in diversity, we have to keep adjusting to new people and new teams again (and again) very (very) quickly.
+5. Teams change rapidly.
+As teams change faster and grow in diversity, we have to keep adjusting to new people and again (and again) very (very) quickly.
 Humans quite simply need human-cued feedback to work better with humans.

 Why are people afraid of giving feedback?